Robertof/nixos-docker-sd-image-builder/README.md

 For the Pi 3, see also
 [this excellent blog post](https://citizen428.net/blog/installing-nixos-raspberry-pi-3) which has step-by-step instructions for the whole process.
+(Note that this may be out of date as of 2022.)

 For the Pi 4, you might want to check
 [these amazing instructions](https://gist.github.com/chrisanthropic/2e6d3645f20da8fd4c1f122113f89c06)